Customs duties & formalities

 Duties and taxes are calculated based on the value of the goods shipped (price) plus transport costs.

-- Pursuant to the new European Commission Directive (EU) 2017/2455, from 1 July 2021 all goods imported into the European Union will be cleared through customs and liable for Luxembourg VAT at a rate of 17%
+- Pursuant to the new European Commission Directive (EU) 2017/2455, since 1 July 2021 all goods imported into the European Union will be cleared through customs and liable for Luxembourg VAT at a rate of 16%

 - For gifts worth less than €45 (individual to individual): These shipments will not be taxed

 - Directly to the online retailer, when the order is placed.
 The item will not be taxed upon delivery

 - Upon delivery at home, via Payconiq or in cash.
 In the case of notified shipments, at the post office by credit card or cash

 - By filing his own customs declaration or by using the services of a customs clearance professional, qualified as a customs representative (see Articles 18 and 19 of the Union Customs Code).
 In this case, the recipient must contact POST customer service (Tel 8002 8004 or +352 2424 8004 – firstname.lastname@example.org) before the shipment arrives in Europe.

 - For consignments strictly valued at over €22, administrative fees of €15 are applied